Strongylium crenatum

 Distribution

-United States: documented from 17 states based on specimen data from collections; first recorded from Iowa as a range extension.
+United States: documented from 17 states based on specimen label data from insect collections; first recorded from Iowa as a range extension.
 The appears to have broad distribution across eastern and central North America, though precise range boundaries remain incompletely documented.

 Similar Taxa

-• Lagriinae (Lagria and relatives)Formerly treated as Lagriidae, these share the elongate body form, long legs, and long that characterize Strongylium; both were historically confused due to convergent
+• Lagriinae (Lagria and relatives)Formerly treated as Lagriidae, these beetles share the elongate body form, long legs, and long that characterize Strongylium; both were historically confused due to convergent

 • Other Strongylium speciesThe contains numerous with variable coloration patterns; S. crenatum is part of a complex requiring taxonomic revision to distinguish reliably from